Reid Boucher

-Reid Boucher (born September 8, 1993) is an American professional ice hockey player.
-He is currently playing with Avtomobilist Yekaterinburg in the Kontinental Hockey League (KHL).
-Boucher has previously played in the National Hockey League (NHL) for the New Jersey Devils, Nashville Predators and Vancouver Canucks after being selected by the Devils in the fourth round (99th overall) in the 2011 NHL Entry Draft.
+Reid Boucher (born September 8, 1993) is an American professional ice hockey player who is a forward who is currently an unrestricted free agent.
+He most recently played for Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
+Boucher has previously played in the National Hockey League (NHL) for the New Jersey Devils, Nashville Predators and Vancouver Canucks after being selected by the Devils in the fourth round (99th overall) in the 2011 NHL entry draft.

 Playing career

 As a youth, Boucher played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.

 Junior

 In his second season with the Sarnia Sting of the Ontario Hockey League, Boucher broke the former 58 goals in a season record in the team held by NHL player Steven Stamkos with his fifth hat trick in the season against Saginaw Spirit.
 Boucher was rewarded for his outstanding play during the 2012–13 OHL season by being named to the OHL's First All-Star Team.